prattpi/piprojects4libraries/python3tempmonitoring/README.md

 Scroll down to the very bottom of the file (use your keyboard arrow buttons to scroll in the terminal), and type the following line:

-`@reboot /usr/bin/python3 /home/pi/Desktop/temp.py`
+`@reboot /usr/bin/python3 /home/pi/piprojects4libraries/python3tempmonitoring/temp.py`

-Refer to the screenshot below.
+Refer to the screenshot below (*please note that the filepath included in the screenshot below is different than the filepath you will enter here).

 <img src = "https://github.com/prattpi/piprojects4libraries/blob/fb6ac8155f7ca43130ce4b55c41c2f2d7e6689d6/python3tempmonitoring/images/Screen%20Shot%202022-04-03%20at%206.28.42%20PM.png" width = 800>